Justice-Through-Code/spring_2022/challenges/19_django_hello_world_challenge/README.md

-# Django challenge: make the helo world app!
+# Django challenge: make the hello world app!

 In this challenge, to get started with Django, you'll remake the "Hello World" app from class and add a few extra features